yamcs/yamcs/docs/server-manual/web-interface/telemetry.rst

 This page shows the list of displays or display resources that are known by Yamcs Server for the selected instance.
 Displays are stored within the "displays" storage bucket.
-Yamcs Studio displays (`.opi`) can be visualized in the Yamcs web interface.
+Yamcs Studio displays (`.opi`) can be visualized in the Yamcs UI.
 They can be uploaded with the `Upload Files` button.
 Additionally, Parameter Tables (`.par`) can be created, by clicking the `Create Display` button, entering a name and adding parameters.
 Items in the Displays page list can be renamed, downloaded or deleted.
 Clicking on a display file opens the display.
 If there is incoming telemetry, it will be received by the opened display file and the display will update accordingly.

-Note that only some display types are supported by the Yamcs web interface.
+Note that only some display types are supported by the Yamcs UI.
 The following provides an overview of the current state:

 .. list-table::
     :header-rows: 1